GSK IMPACT Awards: North Carolina

 Much of what influences our health happens outside the doctor’s office – in our communities.
 Factors such as access to healthy foods and recreational spaces undeniably contribute to our health.
 Where we are born, raised, live, and work matters to our health; yet too many individuals are living in communities that are hazardous to their health.

 The more we understand the connection between our health and our community, the more we can improve it.
 At GSK, we are guided by our mission of helping people do more, feel better, and live longer.
 To achieve this mission, we must go beyond discovering, developing, and delivering new medicines, vaccines, and healthcare products.
 We must address health challenges where they often start – in our communities.

 GSK IMPACT Awards

-The GSK IMPACT Awards is an annual recognition program through which we honor up to ten outstanding nonprofit organizations that are improving lives and contributing to a healthier community.
+The GSK IMPACT Awards is an annual recognition program through which we honor up to ten outstanding nonprofit organizations in each region for their efforts to improve lives and contribute to a healthier community.
 Every winning organization is recognized with a GSK IMPACT Award and $40,000 each.
-GSK partners with the Triangle Community Foundation in North Carolina and United Way of Greater Philadelphia and Southern New Jersey in the administration of these awards.
+GSK partners with Triangle Community Foundation (TCF) in the administration of the awards.